mx101/NotGalaga/DEVELOPMENT.md

 - 11:25am - Added RevivePlayer() function to improve readability for ofApp::keyPressed()

 - 7:00pm - Added some notes and predicted variables/functions

+- 7:30pm - Renamed kFontSize to kMessageSize and also added another ofTrueTypeFont kScoreSize for displaying the score text on the side